 The World Comes to Toronto to Celebrate Creativity

 The Luminato Festival was born out of the cultural and creative energy of the city of Toronto and has become one of the preeminent arts festivals in North America.
 An event for people who are open to having art change their outlook on the world, the Luminato Festival transforms public spaces and creates a home for artists to play, share and create.
-When the unexpected meets the transformative, that’s a Luminato moment.

 Find more Toronto videos on our official YouTube channel.